creativecreature/sturdyc/README.md

 2024/05/21 08:06:29 1337 true
 ```

-We can use the `GetFetchBatch` function for data sources that supports batching.
+We can use the `GetOrFetchBatch` function for data sources that supports batching.
 To demonstrate this, I'll create a mock function that sleeps for `5` seconds,
 and then returns a map with a numerical value for every ID: